Republic of China Air Force: Equipment and procurement

+Inventory

-Current ROCAF inventory includes over 400 combat aircraft, the mainstays being the AIDC F-CK-1 Ching-kuo IDF (Indigenous Defense Fighter) and F-16, while the Mirage 2000-5 is the primary air-defense aircraft.
+Current ROCAF inventory includes over 400 combat aircraft, the mainstays being the AIDC F-CK-1 Ching-kuo IDF (Indigenous Defense Fighter) and F-16, while the Mirage 2000-5 is the primary interceptor aircraft.

 The United States serves as the ROCAF's main supplier of equipment and also provides training for ROCAF and ROC Navy pilots at Luke AFB in Arizona.
 This base which is between Phoenix and Tucson has an instrumented flight area for training approximately the size of the State of Connecticut.
 As of 2019 the US Air Force is assisting the Taiwanese Air Force in sourcing new and surplus F-5 parts.